-The club's major international project over the three year period 2012 - 2014 was to support the Kuhlahla Community Primary School in Swaziland.
+The club's major international project over a three year period was to support the Kuhlahla Community Primary School in Swaziland.
 It is located in the HoHo region in the northern part of the country, a mountainous area where the community depends on subsistence farming and some forestry.
 The school has 280 children, 146 boys and 134 girls.
 Of these 66 are orphans while a number of others are classified as vulnerable.

 To add to the international flavor, this was a joint venture with our former twin Club in France, St. Gratien.
 Together we have donated around £8500 (including a $1000 District Grant) for the provision of a library, the giving of assistance in developing a self-sufficient vegetable garden and protecting it from marauding animals and providing school uniforms for all pupils and shoes for those children most in need.